benmvp/slides/2020/tsconf/react.md

 NOTES:
 - However if the initial value is `null` you'll need to declare the type
   * Similarly if the initial value is one type of a union of types
-- Our props are now fully type-safe so it's important that our state is too
-  * So when types are refactored, we can ensure that everything is still correct

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->